Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 director to the median remuneration of the employees of the Company for the financial year is annexed herewith

-as Annexure 7 to this Report.
+and marked as Annexure G to this Report.

-21. PERFORMANCE EVALUATION OF THE BOARD
+20. PERFORMANCE EVALUATION OF THE BOARD

-In accordance with the provisions of the Companies Act, 2013 and Regulation 17 of SEBI LODR Regulations;
+In accordance with the provisions of Companies Act, 2013 and Regulation 17 of SEBI LODR Regulations; the

-well as the evaluation of the Board as a whole and working of its Committees.
+as the evaluation of the Board as a whole and working of its Committees.

-The Company has in place a policy for the performance evaluation of Independent Directors, Board of
+The Company has in place a policy for the performance evaluation of Independent Directors, Board of Directors,

 Pursuant to the provisions of the Companies Act, 2013, and SEBI LODR Regulations, a separate meeting of

-feedback was sought and the evaluation was carried out based on responses received from the Directors.
+and the evaluation was carried out based on responses received from the Directors.

-22. DECLARATION BY INDEPENDENT DIRECTORS
+21. DECLARATION BY INDEPENDENT DIRECTORS

 The Company has received declaration from all the Independent Directors under Section 149(7) of the Companies